Gold's tumble poses problems for debt-laden Barrick

-TORONTO (Reuters) - The plunging gold price poses more challenges for Barrick Gold (ABX.TO), the world’s largest gold producer, which is already shopping its assets and raising money to try to trim debt levels that stand well above those of its North American peers.
+TORONTO, July 20 (Reuters) - The plunging gold price poses more challenges for Barrick Gold, the world’s largest gold producer, which is already shopping its assets and raising money to try to trim debt levels that stand well above those of its North American peers.

 Gold fell below the $1,100 for the first since March 2010 on Monday as the U.S. dollar continued to strengthen in anticipation of the first increase in U.S. interest rates in nearly a decade.